 Renewable Innovations to be featured at major Hydrogen industry event

-/EIN News/ -- First and only high-power mobile fuel cell power system on-site at FCHEA show
+First and only high-power mobile fuel cell power plant on-site at FCHEA show

-Lindon, Utah, Jan.
-31, 2023 (GLOBE NEWSWIRE) -- Renewable Innovations (OTC: REII) has been invited to display its high-power mobile fuel cell power system, the Mobile Energy Command – Hydrogen (MEC- H), at the Fuel Cell and Hydrogen Energy Association (FCHEA) show at the Long Beach Convention Center on February 7-8, 2023.
+It’s one thing to talk about [Hydrogen-powered] solutions, but when you see it in action, it dramatically increases your understanding of Hydrogen’s potential for large scale green power.”LINDON, UT, USA, January 31, 2023 /EINPresswire.com/ -- Renewable Innovations (OTC: REII) has been invited to display its high-power mobile fuel cell power plant, the Mobile Energy Command – Hydrogen (MEC- H), at the Fuel Cell and Hydrogen Energy Association (FCHEA) show at the Long Beach Convention Center on February 7-8, 2023.

 Attendees at the event will be able to tour this first-to-market mobile hydrogen power system and see the power integration inside a zero-carbon, green power solution.
 This mobile power plant has validated the use of Hydrogen to deliver substantial power in any location at any time, completely independent from utility power.
 The MEC-H recently provided power for the Rebelle Rally, the all-women’s car rally, in the deserts of Nevada and California.
 Packing enough energy to power seventy-five homes, the MEC- H charged the on-course EVs, support EVs, as well as the General Motors Brightdrop all-electric cargo van – all in the middle of the desert with no grid power.
 The only output of this system is a small amount of potable water.